bluesky/databroker/docs/source/explanations/v2-transition.rst

 will work on both v1-style and v2-style.

-Finally, the v0 implementation is available as the battle-tested emergency fallback in case of show-shoping bugs the younger implementation underlying v1 and v2.
-You cannot move between v0 and other interfaces.
-You can invoke v0 like
+Finally, the v0 implementation is available as the battle-tested emergency fallback in case of any show-stopping bugs the newer implementation underlying v1 and v2.
+You *cannot* move between v0 and other interfaces.
+You can invoke v0 like so:
-so:

 .. code:: python